Dundalk Institute of Technology worked with eight different countries to increase global knowledge of small wind turbines

 Technical recommendations and case studies.
 This is to assist with future standards and will help shape future robust designs and reduce capital costs.

-- Turbulence model in current IEC small wind design standard found to be inadequate for highly turbulent sites and may result in premature turbine failures
+- Turbulence model in current IEC small wind design standard found to be inadequate for highly turbulent sites.
+This may result in premature turbine failures

 - Power curves at consumer sites compared with accredited published power curves are highly variable